biolink/biolink-model/docs/index.md

     * [in cell population with](in_cell_population_with.md) - holds between two genes or gene products that are expressed in the same cell type or population
     * [in complex with](in_complex_with.md) - holds between two genes or gene products that are part of (or code for products that are part of) in the same macromolecular complex
     * [in pathway with](in_pathway_with.md) - holds between two genes or gene products that are part of in the same biological pathway
+ * [coexpressed with](coexpressed_with.md) - holds between any two genes or gene products, in which both are generally expressed within a single defined experimental context.
  * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.
  * [condition associated with gene](condition_associated_with_gene.md) - holds between a gene and a disease or phenotypic feature that may be influenced, contribute to, or be correlated with the gene or its alleles/products
  * [contraindicated for](contraindicated_for.md) - Holds between a drug and a disease or phenotype, such that a person with that disease should not be treated with the drug.